kiklop74/moodle-local_yukaltura/README.md

 Supported themes
 -----

+* Clean
-"YU Kaltura media Package" can work well with "Clean" and "Boost" (version 1.1.7 and later) Themes of the Moodle.
-This package might be able to work with other themes.
+* Boost (version 1.1.7 and later)

+This plugin package might be able to work with other themes.

 Installation
 ------